 4) The TABE assessment will evaluate your basic skills in reading, language and math.
 The assessment is not a “pass-fail” test, but is used in conjunction with other information you provide to assess the likelihood of your success in your chosen training program.
 You must achieve at least the minimum grade level required by the training program as published on the Eligible Provider List or an 8.0 if not indicated on the list.
 For more information on TABE, click here.
 Other assessment instruments may also be used to determine your suitability for your training.

-5) After completing your labor market analysis and meeting the minimum TABE requirements, you will be assigned a Workforce Development Specialist (WDS) to determine further eligibility and suitability for your training program and complete steps for enrollment.
+5) After meeting the minimum TABE requirements, you will be assigned a Workforce Development Specialist (WDS).
+You will be required to provide your WDS samples of a minimum of 10 jobs that you would be qualified for after the completion of training.
+Your WDS will determine further eligibility and suitability for your training program and complete steps for enrollment.

 6) Upon approval from your WDS, apply to the institution and obtain your acceptance letter.
 If you are applying for a program at an institution that accepts PELL or HOPE grants or other financial aid, you must apply for that assistance by completing the Free Application for Federal Student Aid (www.fafsa.ed.gov) and the HOPE grant application (www.gsfc.org).
 Your WDS will help you determine if these resources may be available to you and if you must apply.